-Description: The Top Up Access (ATU) switch is at 120VAC when the 120VAC 2 bus that provides its input is low.
+Description: The Top Up Access (ATU) switch is at 120VAC when the 2HA bus is low.

-- 1. Check for incorrect wiring or short on the HC-CTL-2 board ATU input and associated 2 bus. - 2.
+- 1. Check for incorrect wiring or short on the HC-CTL board ATU input and 2HA or 2 bus. - 2.
 Check the top access switch and associated wiring per the job prints.